microsoft/FluidFramework/packages/framework/client-logger/fluid-telemetry/README.md

 import { IFluidContainer } from "@fluidframework/fluid-static";
 import { ITelemetryConsumer , TelemetryConfig, startTelemetry, IFluidTelemetry } from "@fluidframework/external-telemetry"

-// 1: This is supposed to be your code for loading a Fluid Container let myAppContainer: IFluidContainer;
+// 1: This is supposed to be your code for creating/loading a Fluid Container let myAppContainer: IFluidContainer;
 let myAppContainerId: string;
 if (containerExists) {